 On our map we have drawn the way for you.

-If you follow the signs, you can reach the Parc Güell through a side entrance, it is convenient the last metres for you on escalators drove up the mountain.
+If you follow the signs, you can reach the Parc Güell through a side entrance, an escalators takes you up the mountain for the last metres.
 You leave the Parc at the main entrance and go back the way as described above.

-About 95% of the park area are accessible free of charge, only the entry for the so-called monumental zone costs.
+About 95% of the park area are accessible free of charge, only the entry to the monumental zone isn't.
 This zone covers the entrance area with the dragon, the curved bench and the market hall.
 Only 400 visitors are allowed here per half hour.

 Tickets are available at the box office or at the online booking.
-With the ticket you can go to a certain period in the monumental zone in and then stay as long as you like.
-Note that it may need much time to get a free time quota if you buy the tickets at the box office.
+With the ticket you can go in the monumental zone in a certain period of time and then stay as long as you like.
+Note that it may need much time to get a free time period if you buy the tickets at the box office.

 We therefore recommend to book online.
 The prices above are the cheaper online prices.

 JAN 1 to MAR 28: 08.30 to 18.15 (last entry time at 17.30)

 MAR 29 to MAY 3rd: 08.00 to 20.00 (last entry time at 19.30)

 MAY 4 to SEP 6: 08.00 to 21.30 (last entry time at 21.00)